acoustic-content-samples/content-delivery-android-sdk/README.md

-# Acoustic Content Delivery SDK
+# Acoustic Content Delivery Android SDK

+Android SDK for the Acoustic Content Delivery API.

+## Motivation

+This SDK is designed to help utilize the content hosted in Acoustic Content libraries in mobile applications (headlessly).

+## Getting started

-Acoustic Content Delivery SDK is lightweight library that provides ability to get content from Acoustic Content Hub via delivery search API.
+Acoustic Content Delivery SDK is a lightweight library that provides the ability to get content from Acoustic Content Hub via the delivery search API.

-## Adding Acoustic Content Delivery SDK to the project
+## Adding Acoustic Content Delivery SDK to your project

 In order to start using Acoustic Content Delivery SDK perform following steps: